mesfind/ml-material/setup.md

 - Use the `virtualenv` command with your chosen environment name:

 ~~~
-admin@MacBook~ $ virtualenv  pygmt
+admin@MacBook~ $ virtualenv  venv
 ~~~
 {: .bash}

-- This will create a directory named `myenv` for your virtual environment in the specified location.
+- This will create a directory named `venv` for your virtual environment in the specified location.

 ### Activate the Virtual Environment

 - Activate the virtual environment by running the following command, adjusting for your environment name:

 ~~~
-admin@MacBook~ $ source myenv/bin/activate
+admin@MacBook~ $ source venv/bin/activate
 ~~~
 {: .bash}